-- a) The school retains ownership of the laptop until the end of Phase 1.
-At the end of Phase 1 students are entitled to keep the device and ownership of the laptop will be transferred to the student. - b) If the student transfers out of Miller Technology High School during Phase 1 students have the option of buying the device at the original purchase price.
-If the student does not wish to purchase the device it must be returned to the school. - c) Students are responsible for backing up their own data by using an external storage device, such as; USB, portable hard drive, or online storage such as email account or cloud storage. - d) All material on the laptop is subject to review by school staff.
-If there is a police request Miller Technology High School will provide access to the laptop. - e) Students are required to bring laptops to school when laptop audits and software upgrades are conducted. - f) Students must bring the laptop to school every day fully charged.
+- a) Students are provided a laptop for educational purposes.
+The school is encouraging student centred learning and independent learning.
+Ownership - b) The school retains ownership of the laptop until the end of Phase 1.
+At the end of Phase 1 students are entitled to keep the device and ownership of the laptop will be transferred to the student. - c) If the student transfers out of Miller Technology High School during Phase 1 students have the option of buying the device at the original purchase price.
+If the student does not wish to purchase the device it must be returned to the school. - d) Students are responsible for backing up their own data by using an external storage device, such as; USB, portable hard drive, cloud storage or online storage such as email account or cloud storage could be used. - e) All material on the laptop is subject to review by school staff.
+If there is a police request Miller Technology High School will provide access to the laptop. - f) Students are required to bring laptops to school when laptop audits and software upgrades are conducted. - g) Students must bring the laptop to school every day fully charged.
 Chargers should be left at home.

-3) Damage or loss
+2) Damage or loss